ayrat555/frankenstein/README.md

 ### Data structures

-All objects described in the API docs have direct counterparts in the Frankenstein.
+All types described in the API docs have direct counterparts in the Frankenstein.
 For example, in the docs there is [the user type](https://core.telegram.org/bots/api#user):

 ```plaintext
 id	Integer	Unique identifier for this user or bot.
 This number may have more than 32 significant bits and some programming languages may have difficulty/silent defects in interpreting it.
 But it has at most 52 significant bits, so a 64-bit integer or double-precision float type are safe for storing this identifier.